-Effective enforcement action relies on the Council having accurate information about a suspected breach of planning control.
+- 4.1 Effective enforcement action relies on the Council having accurate information about a suspected breach of planning control.
 This means that the first part of our investigation is arranging a site visit.
-This can often involve contacting the owner of the land where the suspected breach of planning control has taken place and/or the person that appears to be responsible for the breach to arrange a site meeting.

-We prefer to organise a site meeting because this gives us the opportunity to discuss the case with the people involved and it will help us with our investigations if we have a better understanding of what has happened and why.
-In addition, a breach of planning control may be the result of a genuine mistake where, once the breach is identified, the person responsible may take immediate action to remedy it.

-However, we will not delay starting our investigations if we are not able to arrange a site meeting or are refused entry to a site.
+This can often involve contacting the owner of the land where the suspected breach of planning control has taken place and/or the person that appears to be responsible for the breach to arrange a site visit. - 4.2 We prefer to organise a site visit in this way because this gives us the opportunity to discuss the case with the people involved and it will help us with our investigations if we have a better understanding of what has happened and why.
+In addition, a breach of planning control may be the result of a genuine mistake where, once the breach is identified, the person responsible may take immediate action to remedy it. - 4.3 However, we will not delay starting our investigations if we are not able to arrange a site visit or are refused entry to a site.
 If we are unable to arrange a site visit or are refused entry to the site then we will consider using our rights of entry.
 If we use our rights of entry, we will inform anybody on site who we are and the purpose of our visit.
 Our officers will also be carrying their staff cards as proof of identity.